Gimme Gimme (Inna song): Background and release

 On 31 January 2017, Inna uploaded a teaser of the music video for "Gimme Gimme" onto her YouTube channel after teasing it for a couple of months.
 It portrayed her and several background dancers in various outfits.
 The clip was shot in October 2016 in San Miguel de Allende, Mexico by Edward Aninaru, and is her second visual filmed in that territory after "Bad Boys" (2016).
 Aninaru had previously worked with Inna on "Wow" (2012) and "Inndia" (2012).
 During the filming sessions, the singer was assisted by a Romanian and South American team, with both John Perez and Khaled Mokhtar serving as directors of photography.

 When interviewed by Mexican newspapers in October 2016, she described the video as "[having] very beautiful girls and guys who will dance around [her] and show the force of love in their lives, especially in [hers]."
-On the same occasion, she also expressed interest in working with Spanish singer and actress Belinda, and praised the Day of the Dead alongside saying that the music video is planned to emphasis her vocals, image and "beauty of the city".
+On the same occasion, she also expressed interest in working with Mexican singer and actress Belinda, and praised the Day of the Dead alongside saying that the music video is planned to emphasis her vocals, image and "beauty of the city".
 The visual finally saw its premiere on YouTube on 1 February 2017.
 Inna thanked her crew in an interview, "It is a joy and pleasure to film the video in Mexico, a place in this world where I feel the love and the kindness of the people.
 Also, I have worked with friends, people that I trust and appreciate, like Edward Aninaru, John Perez and Khaled Mokhtar.
 I thank them for their professionalism."
 The clip reached over five million views on YouTube in one week, to which the singer replied, "I didn't expect such a positive feedback in such a short time, thus I want to thank to my fans in the entire world.
 I hope that 'Gimme Gimme' will make them happy and give them energy every day."